aidant842/MilestoneProject3/README.md

 * A loading page.
 * If a developer that doesn't exist in the database is entered with a new game the developer is added to the database for use when searching.
 * If a game already exists in the database it won't allow a user to add it again.
-* When adding a game, function Automatically grabs username from session instead of having user input their own username in form.
+* When adding a game, function Automatically grabs username from session instead of having the user input their own username in the form.
 * A fully functioning search.

 ###  Future updates

--  **User Reviews** Ability to add reviews from multiple user to a game.
+-  **User Reviews** Ability to add reviews from multiple users to a game.
 -  **Search** A more stable search function that allows blank criteria.
--  **Delete Confirmation** A fail safe Confirmation for delete button incase accidentally pressed.
+-  **Delete Confirmation** A fail safe Confirmation for delete button in case accidentally pressed.

 ## Technologies used